Signum (SIGNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Signum Historical Price

-According to the latest data gathered on Signum live price page, the current price of Signum is 0.00132293USD.
-The circulating supply of Signum(SIGNA) is 2.18B SIGNA , giving it a market capitalization of $2.88M.
+According to the latest data gathered on Signum live price page, the current price of Signum is 0.00132145USD.
+The circulating supply of Signum(SIGNA) is 2.18B SIGNA , giving it a market capitalization of $2.87M.

 The Signum Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SIGNA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.